martinmenchon/martinmenchon/README.md

 ## Hello there!

-My name is Martín; I am a Software Engineer and a Ph.D. student at UNCPBA.<br>
+My name is Martín; I am a Software Engineer and a Ph.D. at UNCPBA.<br>
 I have worked in different areas, such as:
 * 👁️ Computer Vision
 * 📈 Sales forecasting